 Is the scope of the project adequate or does it need to change to meet unforeseen components that arise in the response modeling?

 Is the quality of the project products acceptable to the Project Champion/Core Team/ADAC?
+(N.B., the Project Champion/Core Team/ADAC will judge the acceptability of the project products based on the answers to the following two questions.)
 Are the products useful to responders and decision-makers in exercises and spills?
 Are they advancing the ability to model Arctic oil spills and inform decision-making by an FOSC?

 What actions need to be taken to continue the project/maintain quality/or improve quality?

-Outcomes/Output:
+Outcomes/Output.

 The greatest outcome of the project will be a stakeholder consensus on the approaches to, and solutions for, improving response modeling in support of decision-making for the USCG FOSC during maritime oil spills in the Arctic.
 The long-term goal is to establish a credible and useable response model framework for response model(s), comprising modules for the various ice/weather/oil conditions that can occur in the Arctic.
 If such a model framework can be available for use by government entities such as NOAA ORR, it can be useful for exercises/drills and during incidents.
 The project will focus the energies of the stakeholders on moving Arctic response modeling in order to produce more accurate results with clear uncertainty bounds that the FOSC can understand and factor into response decisions.
 The final project is anticipated to meet at least TRL-3 threshold requirements.